Non surgical rhinoplasty in Scottsdale, AZ 85260

 swipe to compare

 The right question is not “threads or surgery?” but “what am I trying to change, and what approach delivers that?”
-Threading is practical for subtle, reversible refinement without surgical downtime; a traditional nose job is the appropriate path for significant structural change.
+Non-surgical rhinoplasty is practical for subtle, reversible refinement without surgical downtime; a traditional rhinoplasty (nose job) is the appropriate path for significant structural change.

 The Procedure — Step by Step

-The procedure typically takes 30–45 minutes based on clinical experience, performed in the clinic under local anesthetic.
+The procedure takes 30–45 minutes under local anesthetic.
 No overnight stay, no sedation, no surgical dressing.

 Before your appointment